ibraheemcisse/trading-infra-lab/README.md

 **Ibrahim Cisse**

-Infrastructure, reliability, and trading-systems engineering focused on observability, operational resilience, and production systems.
+Infrastructure, reliability, and trading systems engineering focused on observability, resilience, and production operations.